 Generally if “Hybrid due to Covid” or “Distance due to Covid” class is listed with a particular day and time, students not attending in person will need to be online at the scheduled time.
 If you are at all unclear about the expectation, it is your responsibility to email the instructor directly for clarification.
 Please also pay particular attention to the listed class time if you are taking virtual classes from a location outside of the Eastern Time Zone.

-Contrary to usual practice, this fall you will not be able to go to the first session of class for which you are waitlisted due to social distancing guidelines.
+Contrary to usual practice, this fall and winter you will not be able to go to the first session of class for which you are waitlisted due to social distancing guidelines.
 Most departments will be using computerized waitlists; permissions will be issued automatically by waitlist order when someone drops the course.
 You can also contact the instructor to express interest and find out if overrides are being issued through alternate means.

 LSA Student Commitment to the Wolverine Culture of Care: